mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 So when it came time to seek out a new way to generate styles, we knew we needed to keep the composition and syntax as similar as possible to Emotion and styled-components, to minimize friction when migrating.

+### Other options don't meet our needs

+For those of us who are perfectly happy with the patterns we know and love in CSS-in-JS, it feels frustrating to consider abandoning all that muscle memory just to reinvent the wheel yet again.
+We like the DX of colocated styles, and we'd rather not bloat the DOM with atomic class names—so Tailwind CSS, StyleX, Panda CSS, and other solutions that have cropped up in recent months just don't match up with our preferences.

 ## How Pigment CSS works

-Pigment CSS is a zero-runtime CSS-in-JS library.
-This means it does not have access to the end user's browser runtime which would be necessary to generate and insert authored CSS at runtime.
+Pigment CSS is a zero-runtime CSS-in-JS library: This means it doesn't have access to the end user's browser runtime, which would be necessary to generate and insert authored CSS at runtime.
 Instead, it does all its processing at build time to pre-generate the CSS which then becomes part of the output bundle.

 Pigment CSS is built on top of the [WyW-in-JS](https://wyw-in-js.dev/) library that also powers [Linaria](https://linaria.dev/).